Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

 Loans will be open for liquidations when the ETH value (collateral ratio) backing the loan drops below the liqudation ratio.
 The default liquidation ratio will be at 150%.
 The ETH price will be read from the `ExchangeRates` contract which is using the Chainlink `ETH-USD` oracle.

-The Collateral ratio of a loan can be calculated as: `ETH-USD value * ETH locked as collateral / sUSD loan value`.
+The Collateral ratio of a loan can be calculated as: `ETH-USD value * ETH locked as collateral / sUSD loan value + interest fees accrued`.

 When loans are liquidated they will incur a liquidation penalty taken out of the remaining ETH collateral.